MicrosoftDocs/win32/desktop-src/PerfCtrs/using-workunit-perf_counters.md

 ---
-description: how to use WorkUnit performance counters. ms.assetid:
+description: How to use Work Unit performance counters.
+Work Unit performance counters are a mechanism giving insight into an application's process to the Windows platform.
+With Work Units, apps can describe which work units are running on a particular process and claim ownership of those units. ms.assetid:
-title: Using WorkUnit Performance Counters ms.topic: article ms.date: 02/25/2022
+title: Using Work Unit Performance Counters ms.topic: article ms.date: 02/25/2022
 ---

-# Using WorkUnit Performance Counters
+# Using Work Unit Performance Counters

-Work Unit performance counters are another mechanism fathering insight into an application's process to the Windows platform.
-A `Work Unit` is a data contract implemented over performance counters to allow applications to surface their internal composition to the Windows operating system.
-Via work units, apps can describe which work units are running on a particular process and claim ownership of those units.
+Work Unit performance counters give the Windows platform insight into an application's granular process.
+A `Work Unit` is a data contract implemented over performance counters to allow applications to reveal to the Windows operating platform what a specific process is being used for.
+Via Work Units, apps can describe which parts of the application are running on a particular process and claim ownership. e.g., a web browser has its own Task Manager to manage all its processes; via the Work Unit performance counter, that level of detail and control can be available from the Windows Task Manager.

 For instance, consider the Microsoft Edge browser running on a user's device.
-The browser runs on a particular process, but other processes are created to host tabs, network and audio services, extensions, and other functionalities.
-Furthermore, a particular process can be used to run multiple units of work (e.g., a process responsible for multiple tabs); and different apps can share it (e.g., Microsoft Edge browser and WPA apps sharing resources).
+The browser runs on a particular process, but other processes are created to host tabs, network and audio services, extensions, and other functionality.
+The particular process can be used to run multiple units of work (e.g., a process responsible for multiple tabs); different apps can share it (e.g., Microsoft Edge browser and PWA (Progressive Web Application) apps sharing resources).
 Internally, the browser knows its dependencies and how to communicate with the necessary processes, but the Windows platform and other applications do not know how the browser is composed.
-Having such information is helpful to provide more precise resource usage information (e.g., TaskManager can report which units of work are running on a process).
-As well as to improve the diagnosability of the app: debuggers can simplify developer workloads by showing descriptions of what kind of work is running on a process.
+Having such information is helpful to provide more precise resource usage information (e.g., Task Manager can report which units of work are running on a process) and improve the app's diagnosability.
+With this, debuggers can simplify developer workloads by describing what kind of work is running on a process.

-Work Units are a data contract implemented over performance counters to allow apps to surface their composition to the Windows platform.
-Each work unit carries the following properties:
+Work Units are a data contract implemented over performance counters to allow apps to reveal to the Windows platform what a specific process is being used for. surface their composition to the Windows platform.
+Each work unit carries the following properties.

-- AppOwnerProcessId: ID for the process which owns the given Work Unit;
+- AppOwnerProcessId: ID for the process which owns the given Work Unit.
-- HostProcessId: ID for the process in which the given Work Unit is running;
+- HostProcessId: ID for the process in which the given Work Unit is running.
-- Kind: how the Work Unit should be interpreted by the application receiving it;
+- Kind: how the Work Unit should be interpreted by the application receiving it.
-- Title: label for the Work Unit;
+- Title: label for the Work Unit.
 - UniqueId: identifier for the Work Unit.

 ## Data contract

-Information shared via work units in the Windows platform is available to be queried by any app running in the system.
-The data is provided and consumed using Performance Counter APIs, publicly available and documented [here](https://docs.microsoft.com/en-us/windows/win32/api/_perf/).
-As part of their implementation, performance counters must have a unique identifier string, which we use to surface the label for the work unit.
-The expected format of the perf-counter unique identifier string is:
+Information shared via Work Units in the Windows platform is available to be queried by any app running in the system.
+The data is provided and consumed using [Performance Counter APIs](https://docs.microsoft.com/en-us/windows/win32/api/_perf/), publicly available and documented.
+As part of their implementation, performance counters must have a unique identifier string, which we use to identify the label for the Work Unit.
+The expected format of the perf-counter unique identifier string is.

-- Leading "WorkUnit" string;
+- Leading "WorkUnit" string.
-- 1-based uniqueId;
+- 1-based uniqueId.
-- identifier of the process in which the work unit is running;
+- identifier of the process in which the Work Unit is running.
-- identifier of the main process which represents the application;
+- identifier of the main process which represents the application.
-- user-friendly title for the work unit.
+- user-friendly title for the Work Unit.

 Notice that if a work unit information must be updated, e.g., the title was changed, it must be informed with the same uniqueId it had when first notified of the platform.
 New units must use a new unique identifier.
 The information must be concatenated using the pipe character "|".

 E.g.:

     "WorkUnit|1|4321|1019|Instance 1 of pid 1111, owned by 1111"
     "WorkUnit|1|8765|1019|Instance 1 of pid 5555, owned by 5555"